 Typically work-at-home writers and editors work as freelancers.
 However, some companies do hire telecommuting employees for writing jobs.
 These online writing jobs are mostly entry-level.

-About.com contracts with more than 600 guides who are experts in their many different fields.
-They write online content from home and are paid a minimum of $675/month to start.
+About.com contracts with more than 100 experts in many different fields.
+They write online content from home and are paid a minimum based on the number of articles they create.
 However, compensation increases with page view growth.
-About also contributing writers for subtopics in its sites.
-Pay for these writers starts at $500/month.

 Writers are paid based on the performance of their "brand" or page views of the news content they write.
 Payment is based on page views and contributers are paid in minimum $100 increments.